 If you’ve not wild camped before then you can read my wild camping guide here.

-We’ve decided to complete the route during December, we’ve all done winter hiking and wild camping but so far none of us have done a UK winter adventure.
+We initially decided to complete the route in December, we’d all done winter hiking and wild camping but so far none of us had done a UK winter adventure.

-There’s the obvious challenge, in the fact, it’s winter and of course, going to be much colder but that’s not the only issue!
+There’s the obvious challenge, it’s winter and going to be much colder but that’s not the only issue!

-Here’s the kit we’re planning on taking for the Cumbria Way walk since there are three of us doing the challenge we will be sharing a few items to help reduce the weight of our kit but I’ve included everything here.
+Here’s the kit took for the Cumbria Way walk since there were three of us doing the challenge we shared a few items to help reduce the weight of our kit but I’ve included everything here.

 Camping gear – winter set up

-Next is the camping gear.
-I’ll be using my winter tent with Groundhog stakes, you can see my initial setup via YouTube (I was bored during lockdown haha).
+I was going to be using my winter tent with Groundhog stakes, you can see my initial setup via YouTube.
 I’ve now used on campsites and wild camping during September and October.
 And I will also use winter sleeping set up as December can be a chilly month!